-This two-day workshop picks up with more advanced concepts in documentary and consists of instruction on Cinema Verite, audio, interviewing skills, and studio lighting techniques.
+This two-day documentary workshop consists of instruction on Cinema Verité, audio, interviewing skills, and studio lighting techniques.

-On the morning of day one, students will be introduced to observational films otherwise known as Cinema Verite.
-Made famous by directors such as the Maysles Brothers, this documentary format is concerned with representing truth and reality by simply observing, removing the filmmaker from the film as much as possible and not overtly using standard interviews or asking questions.
+On the morning of day one, learn about observational films, otherwise known as Cinema Verité.
+Made famous by directors such as the Maysles Brothers, this documentary format is concerned with representing truth and reality by simply observing.
+It works to remove the filmmaker from the film as much as possible instead of using overt interviews or asking questions.

 Audio is just as important as the visuals of a documentary.
-In the afternoon, a lesson on audio and an exercise on how to properly use microphones to record clean audio with a camera will build your technical skills.
-Learn about the types of mics available to a filmmaker, how to use a shotgun microphone with a boom, wireless lavalier usage and placement, and more.
+In the afternoon, build your technical skills with a lesson on audio and an exercise on the proper use of microphones to record clean audio with a camera.
+Learn about the types of microphones available to a filmmaker and their use.
+This includes how to use a shotgun microphone with a boom, wireless lavalier usage and placement, and more.